combes-group/hugo-research-group-site/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Josh Combes is a professor at the University of Colorado Boulder.
+bio: Josh Combes is a Professor at the University of Colorado Boulder.
 His research interests span several aspects of theoretical quantum physics.

 interests:
   - Quantum Measurement